sebastianotronto/sebastiano.tronto.net/src/blog/2024-04-07-expand-unexpand/expand-unexpand.md

    hello	world?
 ```

-As you can see, the TAB in the middle of the line si preserved.
+As you can see, the TAB in the middle of the line is preserved.
 Well I guess you can't really see it.
 Also, I am pretty sure the
 markdown-to-html converter I use turns tabs into spaces anyway.
 This example is a trainwreck, let's move on.